chartjs/Chart.js/docs/getting-started/integration.md

 Chart.js can be integrated with plain JavaScript or with different module loaders.
 The examples below show how to load Chart.js in different systems.

+If you're using a front-end framework (e.g., React, Angular, or Vue), please see [available integrations](https://github.com/chartjs/awesome#integrations).

 ## Script Tag

 ```html